BabyCues logo Nurture your newborn's digestive comfort. Check out my bestselling book!Yes please

 As for the development of teeth, we know they are the first part of the digestive process for solid food.
 Our incisor teeth are the first to bite down on food.
 The canine teeth that sit beside the front teeth, then shred the food, passing it back to the bicuspids, which break it into smaller portions.
 The final crushing and grinding is then left to the molar teeth.

 According to one paper “most infants at six months do not possess the oral function to break up soft food in their mouth and move it around in order to swallow it.”4 This is because a child’s first molars (chewing teeth) don’t usually appear until around 12-18 months.
 Perhaps nature is trying to tell us something here?
 Especially when we consider the research that chewing stimulates a nervous impulse which causes the secretion of gastric juices.
-Thus preparing the digestive system for the food that is being swallowed.
-So without chewing, it is highly likely that the digestive system would struggle to process chunky food.
+Thus, preparing the digestive system for the food that is being swallowed.
+So, without chewing, it is highly likely that the digestive system would struggle to process chunky food.

 Therefore, BabyCues Bio-logical Weaning suggests that, just as it is with the quantities, the transition to each texture is a gradual introduction.
 For example, as you move from the eight months sloppy puree to the slightly textured option, you would introduce one meal that is slightly textured, while keeping the other two as sloppy puree.
 This gives the digestive system a chance to adjust the enzyme balance required, while of course gifting your child time to get used to the new texture in the mouth, and feelings of movement that the change will bring within their gut and stools.
 With this knowledge, BabyCues Bio-logical Weaning recommends the following texture introduction from six months to two years of age.